 The MFS advises that a fire at a Wingfield waste depot is still active and expected to remain burning for the entire weekend.
 (October 19 and 20, 2013).

-Members of the South Australian public should consider the likelihood of smoke to be prevalent throughout the northern suburbs during this period.
+Members of the South Australian public should consider the likelihood of smoke to be prevalent throughout the NORTHERN and WESTERN suburbs during this period.